argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/nccl.md

 export FI_MR_CACHE_MONITOR=userfaultfd
 export FI_CXI_DEFAULT_CQ_SIZE=131072
 ```
+The key here is to enable AWS plugin (https://github.com/aws/aws-ofi-nccl).
+AWS OFI NCCL is a plug-in which enables EC2 developers to use libfabric as a network provider while running NVIDIA's NCCL based applications.

 This setup will lead to 2-3x performance improvement.
 For details, please refer to: https://github.com/argonne-lcf/alcf-nccl-tests.

 As of now (October 29, 2029), these setup has been included in the conda module on Polaris as one can confirm as follows: